Wolfenstein The New Order - Gameplay

-The story in Wolfenstein: The New Order is well-written, especially for a game which has a heavy dose of fantasy woven in.
+The story in Wolfenstein The New Order is well-written, especially for a game that has a heavy dose of fantasy woven in.
 Before you play this game, it's important to suspend reality- obviously, because this is an alternate version of the future where Nazis have insanely advanced technology.
 The source of their tech is explained, and that requires some suspension of disbelief as well.
 The levels range from semi-realistic in the beginning to futuristic closer to the end.
-To be honest though, nobody is going to pick up Wolfenstein with the intent of playing a realistic game.
+To be honest, though, nobody is going to pick up Wolfenstein with the intent of playing a realistic game.
 So, for what it is in terms of genre, it's a good, decently explained story that serves its purpose well: to give some substance to the game, because although the focus is on killing Nazis, it's always nice to know why or where.

 The sound in Wolfenstein is great.
 There are a lot of cut scenes, and the dialogue that accompanies is very well done.
 The accents are great, especially on Klaus and Fergus.
-Blazkowicz sounds great- gruff, and short, the dialogue and voice acting help add to his character as you'd expect.
+Blazkowicz sounds great; gruff, and short, the dialogue and voice acting help add to his character as you'd expect.
 Gunshots sound good, and the executions you can perform play some satisfyingly gruesome knife sounds

 I'd say this game is exactly what the Wolfenstein franchise needed.
 It was a lot of fun, especially due to the well-orchestrated merging of old-school and modern.
 The game was hard to put down, as the story was well enough written to entice players to keep playing.
-The gameplay was very good, and could be moderately challenging.
+The gameplay was very good and could be moderately challenging.
 This game was loads of fun to play the first time through, but to be honest, I don't think it has much replay value.
 Without something like an online feature, I'd question getting it at its current retail price.
-My recommendation is to wait until you can get it discounted, and then jump on it, because without a doubt this is a Wolfenstein experience you won't want to miss.
+My recommendation is to wait until you can get it discounted and then jump on it, because, without a doubt, this is a Wolfenstein experience you won't want to miss.